 Unit sales of flat-panel televisions more than doubled in 2006 from 2005, industry statistics show, as LCD and plasma televisions became the top electronics gift purchased in the holiday season, according to NPD Group research firm.
 In the United States alone, 11 million flat-panel televisions were sold, up from 5.3 million in 2005, according to Pacific Media Associates, which tracks sales from all television manufacturers.
 In November alone, sales doubled from the previous month, the Menlo Park firm said.

 And the pace of sales continues unabated as the days tick to the Super Bowl the sporting event industry analysts say produces the most TV purchases.

 "The Super Bowl always brings another hiccup in sales after the big holiday spike," said analyst Rosemary Abowd of Pacific Media.
 "Sports viewing is one of a few areas where you can cost justify to your wife, significant other, whatever buying a high-definition TV because you can get a better view than you can in the arena," she said.

 If you want to buy a Super Bowl XLI ticket in the secondary market, you can expect to spend an average of more than $3,000.
-That doesn't include the cost of a plane ticket to Miami.

 But consumers eyeing televisions have the added lure this year of huge price cuts in LCD and plasma high-definition models and a slew of new digital programming and gaming technology options that don't work well on cathode ray tube televisions.